-All campus incident reports are forwarded to the Administrative Team for review and potential action.
+Campus incident reports are forwarded to the appropriate administrator for review and potential action.
 Department of Public Safety officers will investigate a report when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the Administrative Team.
+Additional information obtained via the investigation will also be forwarded to the Administrator.